TomKellyGenetics/graphsim/paper/paper.md

 Methodology and software {#sec:methods}
 ========================

-![\small \textbf{\textbf{Simulated graph structures.}} A constructed graph structure used as an example to demonstrate the simulation procedure in Figures 2 and 3.
-Activating links are denoted by black arrows and inhibiting links by red edges.
-Inhibiting edges have been highlighted in red.](figure1.png){#fig:graph_simple label="fig:graph_simple"}

 Here we present a procedure to simulate gene expression data with correlation structure derived from a known graph structure.
 This procedure assumes that transcriptomic data have been generated and